davide-marino00/PBI_DOCS/refac.md

 ## <a name="overview"></a>Overview

 The Power BI data model appears to be designed for a project management and timesheet tracking system, likely within a corporate or organizational context.
-It integrates various dimensions and fact tables to facilitate comprehensive reporting and analysis of employee hours, project performance, and resource allocation.
-The presence of tables such as 'vw_Timesheet' and 'vw_missing_timesheet' suggests a focus on capturing and monitoring timesheet submissions, while the 'DimDate' table allows for time-based analysis, enabling users to track performance over specific periods.
+The presence of tables such as 'vw_Timesheet' and 'vw_missing_timesheet' suggests a focus on capturing and analyzing employee work hours and project-related activities, while the various lookup tables (e.g., 'lkp_Project', 'lkp_Unit', 'lkp_Code') provide essential metadata that enriches the analysis by categorizing and contextualizing the data.
+The 'DimDate' table indicates that time-based analysis is a key component, allowing users to filter and aggregate data over different time periods.

-The structure of the model indicates a strong emphasis on relationships between projects, units, and employee contributions.
-The lookup tables ('lkp_Project', 'lkp_Unit', 'lkp_Code') serve to standardize and categorize the data, enhancing the ability to generate insights into project costs, employee productivity, and potential gaps in timesheet submissions.
-Overall, this data model is likely aimed at improving operational efficiency, ensuring accurate project tracking, and facilitating informed decision-making within the organization.
+The relationships established between these tables facilitate a comprehensive view of project performance, resource allocation, and timesheet compliance.
+For instance, linking timesheet entries to specific projects and units enables stakeholders to assess project progress and employee productivity effectively.
+Additionally, the inclusion of a view for missing timesheets highlights an emphasis on accountability and data completeness, which is crucial for accurate reporting and decision-making.
+Overall, this data model serves as a robust framework for monitoring project execution and optimizing workforce management within the organization.

 ---